nams1570/NoticeBoard/README.md

 Then cd backend, and run `npm start` to start the backend server. cd frontend, and run `npm run serve` to start hosting the service as a whole.

+### Future Plans
+Add OAuth, make it a social media app.
+Can look up other people's noticeboards and star them.
+(Notice-me is our version of likes).